-- Dual compensation is not involved (e.g. the individual may not receive compensation from his/her regular employer and the JAG program for work performed during a single period of time even though the services performed benefit both). - The contractual agreement is written, formal, proper, and otherwise consistent with the applicant's usual practices. - Travel and subsistence costs are at an identified rate consistent with the most restrictive applicable financial policy. - Subrecipient must screen all contractors and vendors for suspension or debarment from receiving federal funds.
+- Dual compensation is not involved (e.g., the individual may not receive compensation from his/her regular employer and the JAG program for work performed during a single period of time even though the services performed benefit both). - The contractual agreement is written, formal, proper, and otherwise consistent with the applicant's usual practices. - If noncompetitive or "sole source" procurement is used, the applicant's written procurement policy must be followed, including documentation of justification and approval which must be retained for compliance monitoring.
+See 2 CFR 200.320, the DOJ Grants Financial Guide Section 3.8, and conditions of award for additional requirements around noncompetitive procurement.
+If the applicant elects not to establish a procurement policy of their own, they must adopt the Kentucky Model Procurement Code found in KRS 45A.
+If there is a conflict among policies, the most restrictive policy shall be followed. - Travel and subsistence costs are at an identified rate consistent with the most restrictive applicable financial policy. - Subrecipient must screen all contractors and vendors for suspension or debarment from receiving federal funds.
 No grant funds may be paid to vendors or contractors wo are ineligible to receive them due to suspension or debarment.

-Contracts must be submitted to GMD within 10 days of execution.
+Contracts must be submitted to GMD as an attachment to the next financial report after execution of the contract.
+Documentation demonstrating how the contract was procured shall be maintained by the subrecipient and available for review during monitoring or upon request.
 If a subrecipient has paid a contractor with grant funds without a contract in place, the subrecipient may be required to repay all related contractual expenses for failure to properly support the use of award funds.